 We need not discuss in detail the nature of intellectual conversion.

 In its full sweep it is the mediation of immediacy which occurs when one answers correctly and in order the questions: What am I doing when I am knowing?
 Why is that knowing?
 What do I know when I do that?
 The answer to the first question reveals the dynamic structure, promoted by questioning, of human cognitional process.
-The answer to the second question reveals that this process terminates in an affirmation of the real.
-What I know when I faithfully pursue the process is what I intended to know when I began it: what is, being, the real.
-The answer to the third question reveals the structure of the real.
+The answer to the second question reveals that structure to be transcendental and in principle not subject to revision.
+And what I know when I faithfully pursue the process is what I intended to know when I began it; what is, being, the real.
 Concomitant with answering these questions is the elimination of the cognitional myth that the real is a subdivision of the already out there now and that it is to be known by looking.